 About 1,000,000 kg per year of diamond is produced by high pressure methods, a much larger quantity than is produced by chemical vapor deposition.

 Pressure is a thermodynamic variable that is as fundamental as temperature, but is underutilized in materials chemistry research.
 It can, for example, control interatomic distance (without much variation in other quantities such as the entropy), tune reaction chemical kinetics and thermodynamics (often over a much wider range than is possible with temperature), allow for solvents with hybrid liquid-like and gas-like properties, and infiltrate molecules and materials into near atomic scale voids.
 Superior materials properties or interesting behavior not possible without the use of pressure for chemical synthesis or tuning can thus be obtained.
 At the micro and nano scales, high pressure chemistry becomes much more straightforward and practical because pressure is force per unit area and the forces involved become very small as the area decreases.
 We use a wide range of pressure from just above atmospheric (0.1 megapascals) to tens of gigapascals.
-Pressure is practical for industrial scale synthesis.
-About 1,000,000 kg of diamond per year is produced by high pressure methods, a much larger quantity than is produced by chemical vapor deposition.
+Pressure is practical for industrial scale synthesis and is indeed used by industry much more than by academic scientists.
+About 1,000,000 kg of diamond per year is produced at modest cost at pressures of 5 to 6 GPa, a much larger quantity than is produced by chemical vapor deposition.